 What do we charge for manufacturing services?

 We work out our service and material pricing on a per project basis.
 You can contact us for a quote or consultation free of charge.
 Depending on the scale or complexity of the project we may need to charge for Master Mold Creation, Production Mold Creation, Resin Production Copies, and any figure cleaning or fixing that is necessary before the casting process begins.
 However, we honor our quotes - no matter what!
-We are up-front about our pricing and you will never pay hidden fees or extra charges at completion regarding the manufacturing process.
+We are up-front about our pricing and you will never pay hidden fees or extra charges at completion.